 Cybersecurity is the process of protecting an organization’s information systems from unauthorized access or use.
 It includes policy creation, security measures like encryption and firewalls, monitoring for suspicious activity, and response planning when attacks occur.

-Discuss the importance of cybersecurity:
+Discuss the Importance of Cybersecurity:

 A financially successful company needs its employees to remain competitive in today’s business environment.
-You can’t have your employees working on their laptops if they cannot access any networked resources with them because hackers have stolen their passwords or installed malware on them during a coffee break at Starbucks last week!
+You can’t have your employees working on their laptops if they cannot access any networked resources with them because hackers have stolen their passwords or installed malware during a coffee break at Starbucks last week!
 Suppose you don’t train them how to keep themselves secure online.
 In that case, you will lose out on valuable talent who may not want anything more than some basic knowledge about protecting themselves from these threats – which may cause them to leave after just a few weeks if they don’t feel like taking steps toward improving this area of their lives together as part of an overall career development plan (i.e., learning new skills).
-This could lead down the road towards financial ruin for companies, large or small, across industries nationwide – so there isn’t any choice here but for employers everywhere around America today.
+This could lead to financial ruin for companies, large or small, across industries nationwide – so there isn’t any choice here but for employers everywhere around America today.

 Use a virtual private network (VPN) to protect your data.
 A VPN is a secure connection between you and your employer’s network that encrypts all information transmitted back and forth so authorized users can only read it.
 This protects against hackers trying to steal your login credentials, even if they get into your computer.